cysouw/diathesis/text/c08_infinitive.md

 c. (= Es ist möglich den König zu tragen.)
 :::

-Verbs like *übersehen* 'to overlook' [@next a] or *erläutern* 'to elucidate' [@next b] only appear to allow for this epistemic interpretation with an additional evaluative adverbial like *leicht* 'easy' or *schwer* 'difficult' (cf. [@sec:adverbial-reflexive-transitive-anticausative]).
+Verbs like *übersehen* 'to overlook' [@next a] or *erläutern* 'to elucidate' [@next b] only appear to allow for this epistemic interpretation with the addition of an evaluative adverbial like *leicht* 'easy' or *schwer* 'difficult' (cf. [@sec:adverbial-reflexive-transitive-anticausative]).
 More research is needed to establish what kind of verbs need such additional adverbials.

 ::: ex
 - Der Dozent überseht den Rechtschreibfehler. \